hikmatazimzade/hum-hackathon-song-map/README.md

 When either is active, the map recolors by filtered song counts per region, the theme counts update to co-occurrence, and the right-panel singer/song lists narrow.
-Nothing is ever _hidden_ from recommendations — similar-songs and similar-singers still resolve; they're just re-ordered to put filter-matching ones first, and fall back to the unfiltered top 5 if the filter would leave fewer than three.
+Nothing is ever _hidden_ from recommendations, similar-songs and similar-singers still resolve; they're just re-ordered to put filter-matching ones first, and fall back to the unfiltered top 5 if the filter would leave fewer than three.